JeroTwi/GTS/README.md

 # MusicHero
 A music knowledge quiz

-Original code by Andrew Lorber, adapted by JeroTwi
+Original code by Andrew Lorber, changed by JeroTwi